gecio/gecio.github.io/docs/_optimist/guided_tour/step04/index.en.md

 Reading state information...
 Done
 ```

-Now you create a virtual environment where you install the OpenStack
+Now you can create a virtual environment where you install the OpenStack client.
-client.

 ```bash
 $ virtualenv ~/.virtualenvs/openstack